adensattler/REPA/README.md

 The `Running the Program` section found below will walk you through setting up the program and how to get it to run on your system.

-The `Functionality` section will describe how to use each part of the app and how they function.
+The [Routes & Functionality](#routes-&-functionality) section will describe how to use each part of the app and how they function.

 For technical look at the system architecture, please refer to the diagram below also found in the `Diagrams` folder: